natachi-o/Automatic-Number-Plate-Recognition-System/README.md

 # Automated Number Plate Recognition (ANPR) System

-Welcome to my portfolio project showcasing an Automated Number Plate Recognition (ANPR) system.
-This project represents my expertise in integrating machine learning models with real-time image processing techniques to create a robust and efficient system for vehicle license plate detection and recognition.
+Hi there, this is an Automated Number Plate Recognition System that I built as a personal project.
+This application represents my expertise in integrating machine learning models with real-time image processing techniques to create a robust and efficient system for vehicle license plate detection and recognition.

 ## Overview